csmith120/csmith120/README.md

 #### I'm Christian and I'm learning the ways of web development.
 I'm a hard working individual with a motivation and drive to learn and create.
 I've got my bases down when it comes to CSS and html and javascript/typescript, but I'm currently getting the ropes of Angular.
 I believe with teamwork anything is possible.

-Skills: JS / HTML / CSS / TS / Angular
+Skills: JS / HTML / CSS / TS / Angular / nodeJS / mongoDB